 - Using the same pan, melt the butter.
 Add celery, onions, and apples.
 Saute 3-5 minutes until slightly soft.

 - Add parsley, poultry seasoning, salt & pepper.
 Stir to combine.
 Add sausage back in.

-- Add bread crumbs to pan and toss gently to coat them with the mixture.
+- Add bread cubes to pan and toss gently to coat them with the mixture.

 - Drizzle chicken broth over mixture until moistened.
 You may need to add more broth depending on how much bread you use and how moist you like your stuffing ( I usually use about one 15 oz. can).